 Copyright © Nucleus Medical Media, Inc.

-(BMI) to determine how overweight or obese you are.
+(BMI) calculations are used to determine how overweight or obese you are.
 A normal BMI is 18.5-25.

 This surgery is a weight loss option for people with:

 BMI 35-39.9 and a life-threatening condition or severe physical limitations that affect employment, movement, and family life

 The success of this surgery depends on your commitment and follow-up with your doctor.
 If lifestyle changes are made and maintained, the benefits of bariatric surgery include:

 - Enhanced mood, self-esteem, and quality of life

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 - Slipping or wearing away of the band

 - Erosion of the band into the stomach, which may require open surgical repair